KrzysztofWieckowski/SampleWorks/README.md

   Modifies the length of the list by the given number.
 - all_results_Length Modifier_by_Number.

-  Tests the Length_Modifier_By_Number.
-Runs all possible results for selected arguments.
+  Checks the Length_Modifier_By_Number.
+Runs all possible results for selected boundary values.
 You can also attach your own list or number.

 ---